alexbohane/Hackathon-Part2/README.md

 Optional configuration hooks live in [`frontend/src/lib/config.ts`](frontend/src/lib/config.ts) if you want to tweak API URLs or UI defaults.

 To launch both the backend and frontend together from the repository root, you can use `npm start`.
-This command also requires `uv` plus the necessary environment variables (for example `OPENAI_API_KEY`) to be set beforehand.
+This command also requires `uv` plus a `.env` file in the `backend/` directory with your `OPENAI_API_KEY` configured.

 The Vite dev server runs at `http://127.0.0.1:5170`, and this works fine for local development.
 However, for production deployments: